Who can become a foster carer?

 I am currently a foster carer, can I also foster with Care Visions?

 Foster carers can only be registered with one agency or local council at once, meaning that if you are currently registered elsewhere, it wouldn't be possible to register with us at the same time.
 However, if you have previously been a foster carer with another agency, local council, or you care currently registered and looking to transfer, please check out this page for more information on how we can support you.
 Your timeline would be slightly different than those who are new to the fostering journey.
-For more information, you can request an information pack and our team will get in touch.
+For more information, you can get in contact with us and our team will get in touch.

 We are aware of the feelings and experiences of others.
 We care through relationships based on empathy, warmth and affection to restore and maintain trust and hope.